Symptoms & Causes of Appendicitis

 When should I seek a doctor's help?

 Appendicitis is a medical emergency that requires immediate care.
-See a health care professional or go to the emergency room right away if you think you or a child has appendicitis.
-A doctor can help treat the appendicitis and reduce symptoms and the chance of complications.
+See a doctor or go to the emergency room right away if you think you or your child has appendicitis.
+A doctor can help treat appendicitis, reduce symptoms, and lower the chance of complications.